bryonbaker/sigsegv-demo/README.md

 The image can be found at: quay.io/bryonbaker/sigsegv:latest

+Instructions to build the image yourself are below.

 ## How to use this with OpenShift if no core dumps are available

 The following is the journal output from an OpenShift node.
 This is useful if you have not enabled the core dump: